Low depth algorithms for quantum amplitude estimation: l(x, )

 \begin{proposition}[\cite{T20}] Assuming a depolarizing noise channel with a per-oracle-call rate of $\gamma \geq 0$, if measurements in the standard basis are performed on a quantum circuit of $k$ sequential calls to the oracle $U$, the distribution of measurement outcomes is a Bernoulli random variable with success probability

 \end{proposition}

 Let $\{m_k\}_{k=0,\dots, K}$ be a schedule.
-The Fisher information in the presence of depolarizing noise with parameter $\gamma$ is given by
+The Fisher information with respect to the angle $\theta$ in the presence of depolarizing noise with parameter $\gamma$ is given by

 see \cite{T20} for a proof.
-Recall that $\alpha = \cos^2(\theta)$ is the probability of success without depolarizing noise.
+Recall that $\alpha = \sin^2(\theta)$ is the probability of success without depolarizing noise.
 For $k$ such that $\gamma m_k$ becomes bigger than some large enough constant, the second term in the sum will be exponentially suppressed, the Fisher information will not increase significantly even if we keep increasing our depth.
-Notice that the denominator can in fact diverge to infinity, but this only happens if for some $k$ we have $e^{2\gamma m_k} = \cos^2(2(2m_k+1)\theta)$.
-We can bypass this problem by adding (small) random noise to $\theta$ or to the schedule itself.
-The probability that we still get a divergence is now zero and we can assume that the fraction is in fact bounded by a constant.
+In practice, we do not want to use a Fisher information which is dependent on the parameter $\theta$ to be estimated; we can obtain a simple $\theta$-independent upper bound to \eqref{fisher_noisy} by using the inequalities $\frac{1}{1-x}\leq 1+x$ and $e^{x} \geq 1+x$, which gives us:

 Let us consider the power law schedule given by $m_k=\lfloor k^\eta \rfloor$ for $k=0,1,\dots, K$ for $\eta= \frac{1-\beta}{2\beta}$ and $\beta \in (0,1]$, as defined in Algorithm \ref{AE:pls}.
 We see that